 Software vendors worldwide undertake compliance/audit/anti—piracy activities to protect their intellectual property (IP).

 Effective Software Asset Management (SAM) has the potential to benefit any organization through cost control, process optimization and reduction of contractual, reputational, information security and, in turn, financial risks.
 However, not every organization has personnel skilled in handling their software estate.
-Training employees and creating a dedicated SAM team can be intensive on time and resources.
-The solution that effectively addresses this issue is SAM as a managed service.
+Training employees and creating a dedicated SAM team can be intensive on time and … More Unleash the power of SAM as a managed service

 Software Asset Management (SAM) is as critical to an organization’s operations as some of the traditional support functions performed by HR, IT and Finance.